London Government Act 1963: Local Government Act 1972

 The Local Government Act 1972 provided a mechanism for councils to change their names: the London Borough of Hammersmith and the London Borough of Barking changed their names after their creation to contain a second locality, to form the London Borough of Hammersmith and Fulham and the London Borough of Barking and Dagenham.

 Local Government Act 1985

 The Local Government Act 1985 abolished the Greater London Council and transferred its functions to the London borough councils, joint arrangements and to central government.
 The Inner London Education Authority continued to exist as a directly elected authority.

 Education Reform Act 1988

 The Education Reform Act 1988 abolished the Inner London Education Authority and made the inner London boroughs education authorities.

 Greater London Authority Act 1999

 The Greater London Authority Act 1999 created the Greater London Authority as a replacement for the Greater London Council.

+Subsequent developments

+Section 93(1) of, and schedule 18 to, the act, together with paragraph 67 of schedule 6 and paragraph 29 of schedule 17, were repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.